eolder/DSView/README.md

 ![DreamSourceLab Logo](DSView/icons/dsl_logo.svg)

+# eolder/DSView
+This fork contains some small modifications that make the program feel more similar to a certain popular/alternative tool.

 # DSView
 DSView is a GUI program for supporting various instruments from [DreamSourceLab](http://www.dreamsourcelab.com), including logic analyzers, oscilloscopes, etc. DSView is based on the [sigrok project](https://sigrok.org).